 How Much Do You Need?

 Before you begin your project it is important to figure out how much paint you will need.
 You don’t want to have to stop during your project and go back to the store.
-Not only is this inconvenient, the paint you already sprayed is drying.
-When you go back to finish the job, uneven surfaces from over spray and unpainted spots from under spray are very likely to occur.
+Not only is this inconvenient, but the paint you already sprayed is also drying.
+When you go back to finish the job, uneven surfaces from overspray and unpainted spots from under spray are very likely to occur.
 When all else fails, it is better to buy an extra can of paint than to not have enough.